-When you head to the beach you’re bound to have a lot of gear from towels to sun block, sunglasses, a good book or magazine, snacks and more.
+When you head to the beach you’re bound to have a lot of gear from towels to sunblock, sunglasses, a good book or magazine, snacks, and more.
 Make sure to toss all of your beach gear in a reusable bag, so you can easily carry everything in and everything out.
-A durable bag with comfortable handles will make easy work of loading up and carrying your gear and won’t risk sending a single use plastic bag out into the environment.
-And if you’re a business, offer up a great beach bag for you customers to use to spread your branding message.
+A durable bag with comfortable handles will make easy work of loading up and carrying your gear and won’t risk sending a single-use plastic bag out into the environment.
+And if you’re a business, offer up a great beach bag for your customers to use to spread your branding message.
 Check out some of our bags here.

 Do Not Use Soap or Shampoo at Outdoor Showers

-Have a Day at the Beach but Leave it like You Found It!
+Have a Day at the Beach but Leave it as You Found It!

 A day at the beach can be a great way to unwind and enjoy nature and beautiful weather and with some careful planning and packing, you can make sure to go easy on the environment and leave the beach as perfect and unspoiled for the folks who visit after you and for the animals who call the area home.

 Do you have tips for how to go green when you visit the beach?
-If so, let us know in or comments below!
+If so, let us know in our comments below!